kokou-ai/Poem-generation-Baudelaire/README.md

 # Poem -Baudelaire Text Generation using LSTM with TensorFlow
-# README for Text Generation using LSTM with TensorFlow

 ## Overview
 This project demonstrates the implementation of a text generation model using LSTM (Long Short-Term Memory) networks with the Keras API in TensorFlow.
 The dataset used for training is derived from *Les Fleurs du mal* by Charles Baudelaire, which is a collection of poems.
 The model learns to predict the next word in a sequence, which can then be used to generate poetry or prose similar to the training data.